 We have built this course for the average math-phobic person, not statisticians.
 Part of the art in prediction science is in how we take complex subjects and use cartoons and humor to make the material approachable, easily understandable and fun.
 We've tested the content modules on hundreds of human test subjects over several years and we know that the people who gain the biggest improvements are those with the least prior background in the material concepts.

 When does the bootcamp take place?

-The first ARETE bootcamp begins on 30 October 2020, and will last for 6 weeks, ending on the 11 December 2020.
+ARETE bootcamps are held 4x a year (excluding custom-made Bootcamp instances of the program built for clients).
+They last for 6 weeks, and the next one is scheduled to begin February 12 2021, ending March 26 2021.
 Each bootcamp only takes in 50 participants, so that we can give everyone personalized attention.
 We schedule 4 bootcamps per year.
 If you wanted to sign up, but the bootcamp was sold-out, you can sign up at https://www.pytho.io/arete on a first-come, first-serve basis to be in the queue for the next bootcamp.

 What if I can't make it to one of the live weekly sessions?